SFI Frontiers for the Future Programme

 The “Emerging Investigator” category will be assessed alongside and against the same criteria as all other applicants; however, the weighting of the review scores will mean that there is increased emphasis on the quality of the research over the track record.

-Please see the programme call document for further details.
+Please see the SFI Frontiers for the Future Programme call document for further details.

-SFI has recently become a signatory to the San Francisco Declaration of Research Assessment (DORA) and, as such, is aligning its review and evaluation processes with DORA principles.
-To this end, all types of research output are recognised and SFI is committed to assessing the quality and impact of research through means other than journal impact factors.
-In the spirit of supporting open research and as a signatory of Plan S, SFI will also consider a commitment to making data and other types of research, open and accessible.
+SFI is a signatory to the San Francisco Declaration on Research Assessment (DORA).
+As such, SFI is aligning its review and evaluation processes with DORA principles.
+To this end, all types of research output are recognised by SFI and we are committed to assessing the quality and impact of research through means other than journal impact factors.
+SFI has developed a Narrative CV template to assist with compliance to DORA principles.
+Furthermore, in the spirit of supporting open research and as a signatory of Plan S, SFI will positively consider where there is a commitment to making data and other types of research open and accessible.

-Applications will be reviewed by international scientific experts under three key review criteria:
+Applications will be reviewed under three key review criteria:

 - Quality, significance, novelty, and strategic relevance of the research plan

-Including importance, timeliness of the proposed research; quality of institutional support; communication and description of the research; comprehension of the current state of the art; value for money etc.
+Including importance, timeliness of the proposed research; quality of institutional support; communication and description of the research; comprehension of the current state of the art; value for money, the Sex and Gender dimension, etc.

 Including appreciation of how research may be developed and exploited in the medium-to-long term; realistic and convincing evaluation of the benefits that will result from a successful project; areas and fields where impacts are likely to be made etc.